cdrx/docker-pyinstaller/README.md

 ## Tags

-`cdrx/pyinstaller-linux` has two tags, `:python2` and `:python3` which you can use depending on the requirements of your project. `:latest` points to `:python3`
+`cdrx/pyinstaller-linux` and `cdrx/pyinstaller-windows` both have two tags, `:python2` and `:python3` which you can use depending on the requirements of your project. `:latest` points to `:python3`

-`cdrx/pyinstaller-windows` currently only has a `:python2` tag because the Python 3.5 Windows installer doesn't work under Wine (yet).
+The `:python2` tags run Python 2.7.
+The `:python3` tag on Linux runs Python 3.5.
+On Windows, `:python3` uses Python 3.4.4 as that is the most recent version that has an installer that runs under Wine.

 ## Usage